 Thought I’d spread abit of positivity for you guys.
 Since the lockdown of Venice without the pollution from boats the water has been begun to clear up and a dolphin has been spotted in the canal for the first time in nearly 60 years! #venice pic.twitter.com/dbq4mGhfnp

 Snow-capped peaks of Gangotri

-The latest in the list is Saharanpur, a region named after a Sufi Saint Shah Haroon Chishti in the state of Uttar Pradesh.
-The aerial distance between Saharanpur and snow-capped peaks of Gangotri is about 200 km, but that becomes irrelevant when the air is pure and eyes are waiting (with a camera of course).
-On the 29th of April, Indian Forest Services (IFS) officer shared captivating photos of the enchanting Himalaya on his twitter handle.
+The latest on the list is Saharanpur, a region named after a Sufi Saint Shah Haroon Chishti in the state of Uttar Pradesh.
+The aerial distance between Saharanpur and the snow-capped peaks of Gangotri is about 200 km, but that becomes irrelevant when the air is pure and eyes are waiting (with a camera of course).
+On the 29th of April, Indian Forest Services (IFS) officer shared captivating photos of the enchanting Himalaya on his Twitter handle.
 Many residents of the city were able to capture the beautiful sight.

 Magnificient pink flamingos

 Out of the six flamingo species found in the world, the greater flamingo (taller, with a black-tipped pink bill) and the near-threatened lesser flamingo (shorter, with a dark crimson bill) are found in India.
-Every year between the months of October and March, these pink colored creatures arrive in Mumbai from the north-west part of India.
+Every year between the months of October and March, these pink-colored creatures arrive in Mumbai from the northwest part of India.